What Educators Need to Know About Eating Disorders

 Welcome!
 This new & updated five-module course is an introduction to eating disorders for any K-12 educator, and replaces the former “Eating Disorders: What You Need to Know” course.

-Each educator will have different levels of knowledge about eating disorders (ED); for some, the content will be a review, and for others, it will be additional or new information.
-The onset of eating disorders tends to be during childhood and adolescence.
-Children and adolescents spend a lot of time at school during these years, so it only seems appropriate to provide educators like you with more information about eating disorders.
-We would never expect educators to assume the role of a therapist on this topic.
-Still, educators can be therapeutic in approaching children and adolescents who may show symptoms of an ED or have an eating disorder.
+Each educator will have different levels of knowledge about Eating Disorders (ED); for some, the content will be a review, and for others, it will be additional or new information.
+Because the onset of eating disorders tends to be during childhood and adolescence – i.e. during the school years – increasing educator knowledge about eating disorders can improve outcomes.
+While educators are not expected to be clinicians or diagnose eating disorders, well-informed and supportive educators can be therapeutic for children and adolescents who may show symptoms of an ED or have an eating disorder.

 A glossary attachment is available for you to reference during the course.